benjoomali/ROR-Twitter-Clone-/README.md

-# README
+# Bitter

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This app was built while learning the Ruby on Rails Tutorial by Michael Hartl.

+Bitter was built using Test-Driven-Development and has a fully developed test environment.

+Features of the Application:

-* Configuration
+* User Sign Up

-* Database creation

-* Database initialization
+* Forgot Password

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Remember Me
+* Account Activation Email with Send Grid
+* Pagination User Index

-* ...
+* Beets - Posts